VSCodium/vscodium/docs/howto-build.md

 - sed
 - 7z
 - [WiX Toolset](http://wixtoolset.org/releases/)
-- python3
-- 'Tools for Native Modules' from hte official Node.js installer
+- 'Tools for Native Modules' from the official Node.js installer

 ## <a id="build-scripts"></a>Build Scripts